rumankazi/Examples_STM32L1xx-ARM-Cortex-M3/README.txt

-Examples code for STM32L1xx Series (Based on Cortex M3)
+Example code templates for STM32L1xx Series (Based on Cortex M3)

 Various peripherals integrated with the ARM Microcontroller.